SaaS in Structural Engineering

 Since the global recession almost a decade ago, we have seen a significant change in the way people purchase and consume products.
 In the housing market, for example, the rising cost of houses has driven a significant increase in rented property.
 According to recent analysis from the Pew Research Center, there are now more houses being rented in the US than at any point since at least 1965.

-With the rise of the sharing economy and SaaS, it is important that users seek to get the most value from their subscriptions.
+With the rise of the sharing economy and SaaS, it is important that users get the most value from their subscriptions.
 For structural engineers, this value doesn’t just have to come from the software itself, but rather the professional consultation of specially trained experts.